 Employees working in the hospitality industry make their jobs look effortless.
 In reality, it is a busy field that never takes a break.
 The industry is busy 24/7, 365 days a year.
 It takes dozens of employees to manage a large hotel, restaurant or catering service.
-Training employees and running a business can become burdensome.
+Training new hires and running a company can become burdensome.
 Managers need to stay on top of the challenge of hospitality training and retaining employees and are looking for an improved and impactful way to deliver.
-A technologically supported training needs to be flexible and reinforced throughout an employee's career.
+Training needs to be flexible and reinforced throughout an employee's career.

 The Power of Technology

-The emergence of new technologies in the hospitality industry has made it easier to boost training and engagement among employees.
+The emergence of new technologies in the hospitality industry has made it easier to streamline the onboarding process for hospitality employees.
 E-learning is a reliable training program that can offer consistency in continued employee training.
 At a restaurant, employees are expected to remember all menu items, daily specials, and add-ons.
 Introducing quizzes into each training can help with retention and engagement.
 Also, adding the e-learnings and menu on their phones will allow employees to access the information on the go.
 For example, the quizzes may ask, "What four items come with the Thursday special"?
 Since technology can provide simple training on mobile, managers can track and observe employee performance and what they are learning.
 With the right training techniques, you can:

 - Analyze data and create reports to review what training formats are most successful